A step-by-step guide to finding a job in New Zealand

 - work out what type of job you could get in New Zealand with your skills and qualifications

-- set up some interviews with people working in your area of interest, which can help you find more information about jobs
+- set up some interviews with people working in your area of interest, who can help you find more information about jobs

 - learn more about the job in New Zealand, and put you in touch with potential employers.